ebd622/az204/5_services/queue_storage/README.md

         static async Task SendArticleAsync(string newsMessage)
         {
+                //1.
+Get a storage-account
                 CloudStorageAccount storageAccount = CloudStorageAccount.Parse(ConnectionString);

+                //2.
+Create a queue client
                 CloudQueueClient queueClient = storageAccount.CreateCloudQueueClient();

-                CloudQueue queue = queueClient.GetQueueReference("newsqueue");
+                //3.
+Get a reference to a queue CloudQueue queue = queueClient.GetQueueReference("newsqueue");

+                //4.
+Connect to a queue (or creeate it)
                 bool createdQueue = await queue.CreateIfNotExistsAsync();
                 if (createdQueue)
                 {
                     Console.WriteLine("The queue of news articles was created.");
                 }

+                //5.
+Create a queue-object
                 CloudQueueMessage articleMessage = new CloudQueueMessage(newsMessage);

-                await queue.AddMessageAsync(articleMessage);
+                //6.
+Add the message-object to a queue await queue.AddMessageAsync(articleMessage);
         }
     }